 Winnipeg Harvest provides volunteer opportunities to individuals as well as welcoming groups such as schools, faith communities and businesses that want to volunteer.
 Inspired by the United Nations Millennium Development Goals, we are continuously working to reduce the need for food banks in our province.

 For every $1 we receive, Winnipeg Harvest is able to pick up and deliver $20 worth of groceries.
 At Winnipeg Harvest, every loonie matters!
 You will receive a tax receipt for every donation of $20 or more.

-Nearly 62,000 Manitobans receive food from food banks each month.
+More than 64,000 Manitobans receive food from food banks each month.
 Winnipeg Harvest moved more than 13.2 million pounds of food through our warehouse last year.